Truth (American band): 50th Anniversary Reunion and Concert

-On June 16th and 17th, 2022, TRUTH alums gathered in Mobile, Alabama for a 50th reunion.
+On June 16 and 17, 2022, Truth alums gathered in Mobile for a 50th reunion.
 An alumni banquet was held on Thursday, the 16th and a concert was held on Friday, the 17th at Cottage Hill Baptist Church.
 The concert included some of the most talented singers and musicians in the country.
-Many of whom became well-known in the music industry after their experience with TRUTH, including Russ Lee, Tiffany Coburn, Jody McBrayer, Alicia Garcia, 4Him members, Natalie Grant, Steven V. Taylor, Leigh Cappillino, and Dick & Mel Tunney.
+Many of whom became well-known in the music industry after their experience in Truth, including Russ Lee, Tiffany Coburn, Jody McBrayer of Avalon, Alicia Wilkinson Garcia, 4Him members, Natalie Grant, Steven V. Taylor, Leigh Cappillino, and Dick & Melodie Tunney performed at the event.

-Greg Golden, who served first as the sound tech for TRUTH in 1973 and then as booking agent for the group, summed up the evening: "I've been reflecting on the 50th anniversary and my 28+ years with TRUTH.
+Greg Golden, who served first as the sound tech for Truth in 1973 and then as booking agent for the group, summed up the evening: "I've been reflecting on the 50th anniversary and my 28+ years with TRUTH.
 To say that the Reunion Concert placed a 'period' —a simple dot— at the end of an amazing history and legacy would be an understatement and a disservice to the lives invested, the efforts expended, and the worldwide impact made.

-"Rather than a PERIOD, I see the four-hour and forty-song evening as an EXCLAMATION POINT to honor this remarkable and anointed ministry!"
+"Rather than a period, I see the four-hour and forty-song evening as an exclamation point to honor this remarkable and anointed ministry!"